HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 ![Imgur](https://i.imgur.com/yag8kBB.png)

 The factor stretching/compression of the entire space that occurs during a transformation has a special name called the **determinant** of a transformation.
-Which is usually denoted as:
+The determinant is usually denoted as: $\det(T)$
-$$
-\det(T)
-$$

 The formula for the determinant of an arbitrary $2 \times 2$ transformation matrix $T$

 $$
-T=\begin{bmatrix}
+\begin{aligned}
+T&=\begin{bmatrix}
 a&b\\
 c&d
 \end{bmatrix}\\
 \det\Bigg(\begin{bmatrix}
 a&b\\
 c&d
-\end{bmatrix}\Bigg)=ad-bc
+\end{bmatrix}\Bigg)&=ad-bc
+\end{aligned}
 $$

-This formula can be derived by calculating the area of the resulting yellow parallelogram.
+This formula can be derived by calculating the **area** of the resulting yellow parallelogram, which is the transformed version of the yellow square.
 This is because the area of the original grid is equal to 1.

-The determinant of a 3 dimensional transformation is the factor of stretching/compression of the volume of the unit cube to the parallelepiped:
+The determinant of a 3 dimensional transformation is the factor of stretching/compression of the **volume** of the unit cube to the parallelepiped:

 ![3dtransform](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC57CoursePack/master/Lecture%20Notes/Media/linear%20algebra/transform3dDet.png)